 Net Interest Income: Primary and Supplementary Designation

 BHCs are expected to report all line items for all worksheets subject to applicable thresholds as detailed in the instructions.
 In addition, for all BHCs that are required to complete the PPNR Net Interest Income worksheet, the PPNR Net Interest Income worksheet should be designated as “Primary Net Interest Income.”
-The PPNR Submission/Projections worksheet for such BHCs will be “Supplementary Net Interest Income” by default.
-For BHCs that are not required to complete the PPNR Net Interest Income worksheet the PPNR Submission/Projections worksheet should be designated as “Primary Net Interest Income.”
+The PPNR Projections Worksheet for such BHCs will be “Supplementary Net Interest Income” by default.
+For BHCs that are not required to complete the PPNR Net Interest Income worksheet the PPNR Projections Worksheet should be designated as “Primary Net Interest Income.”
 PPNR Net Interest Income Worksheet will be “Supplementary Net Interest Income” for such BHCs by default, but is optional.
 Note that this designation would refer only to the net interest income portion of the worksheets.

 B. Commonly Used Terms and Abbreviations